What I Care About

 Additionally, we must continue to ensure our teachers and non-classroom professionals are compensated adequately, to retain their experience in the schools.
 We must work with the Wicomico County Education Association on developing contracts that provide benefits necessary for retention.

-The safety of both students and employees is top of mind due to recent school shootings.
 We must take every step possible to ensure students are safe from the moment they step on the bus to the moment they return home.
-We must examine all options for school security, while ensuring schools do not become prison-like, and implement best practices where necessary.

-The graduation rate in Wicomico County is around 84% for 2017 with state averages being slightly higher at 88%.
+The graduation rate in Wicomico County is around 84% for 2020 with state average being slightly higher at 87%.
 We must continue to strive to improve the graduation rate to above state average.

 Those who graduate must be college or career ready.
 The Parkside Career & Technology Education program is a key piece of the career ready model, for courses that require hand-on education.